Volvo 480: Development

-For weight saving and pedestrian safety reasons, certain panels such as the nose-cone and bonnet were made from composite materials.
+For weight-saving and pedestrian-safety reasons, certain panels, such as the nose-cone and bonnet, were made from composite materials.
 Volvo also claimed that it was one of the first cars sold in Europe featuring bumpers designed to comply with United States National Highway Traffic Safety Administration (NHTSA) regulations to withstand a 5 mph front rear impact without damage to the engine, lights, and safety equipment.
 The decision to incorporate pop-up headlights into the design was done to meet NHTSA standards on minimum headlight height while maintaining the aerodynamic shape.
-However, although it was foreseen to sell 25,000 cars overseas, the introduction of the Volvo 480 to the American market was postponed indefinitely in February 1988, citing unfavourable market conditions and the US dollar exchange rate.
+However, although it was foreseen to sell 25,000 cars overseas, the introduction of the Volvo 480 to the American market was postponed indefinitely in February 1988, citing unfavourable market conditions and the U.S. dollar exchange rate.
 The federalized engine, however, did allow Volvo to export the 480 Turbo to Japan in 1989 with some additional minor changes to the trim and side markers.
 The cleaned-up engine produced 115 hp-metric at 5400 rpm and 175 Nm at 4200 rpm.
-Of the 300 examples exported to Japan, 295 were left-hand drive with a manual gearbox, whereas the remaining 5 were right-hand drive automatics.
+Of the 300 examples exported to Japan, 295 were left-hand drive with a manual gearbox, while the remaining five were right-hand drive automatics.
 To keep the width under the 1.7-metre threshold, allowing it to fit into the compact car tax class, Japanese-market cars have no trim strips on the bumpers and use the earlier, slimmer side trim pieces.
-Imports to the country stopped in 1991.